A1dos-Creations/STL/README.md

 # ⌚ Version
+>[!NOTE]
 >  This github is automatically updated with the source files.

 Current github & extension version: 1.2.1